 Modern-day Dubrovnik has found a way to seamlessly connect Croatia’s past with its future staying unchanged for centuries while never being out of style.

 Dubrovnik has an international airport and ferry port.
 It is well-connected by a bus service but has no rail service.

 There are a few private hospitals and clinics.

 In Dubrovnik’s Old Town is Restaurant 360.
 A Michelin-star restaurant where you can enjoy your meal sitting along the top of the city walls.

-Dubrovnik can be the most difficult for securing an annual lease, and real estate prices fluctuate immensely depending upon age, location, and amenities.
+Dubrovnik can be the most difficult for securing an annual lease, and real estate prices fluctuate immensely depending on age, location, and amenities.

 A refurbished 2-bedroom on/near the beach can easily demand between $220,000-550,000/199.000-499.000€.
 Luxury villas go into the millions.

 Dubrovnik has a small expat community, which is mostly made up of retirees and foreigners who married Croatian citizens.

 Coworking space can be challenging to find.

 6. Pula – heaven on Earth

 Croatian legend states, ‘The Maker intended to shape a part of the Earth to the image of Heaven.
 That is how Istria came into being’

 And once you visit Pula, you’ll believe that it’s true.

 At the tip of the Istria peninsula, Pula is a very Mediterranean city with a Roman past.